uvatoc/uvatoc.github.io/src/content/post/class3.md

 more complete description of how to build the natural numbers from sets (and how this leads to the induction principle).

+If you want more practice with induction proofs, or to refresh on what it means to have a _surjection_ or _bijection_ between two sets, see [_Mathematics for Computer Science_](https://uvacs2102.github.io/docs/mcs.pdf) by Eric Lehman, Tom Leighton, and Albert Meyer (this is what I've been calling the "MCS" book).

 The comic book about Cantor and uncountable infinities is:
 [_Logicomix: An epic search for truth_](https://www.amazon.com/Logicomix-search-truth-Apostolos-Doxiadis/dp/1596914521/)